polimi-giocoso/super/README.md

 ###### License

-Copyright 2015 Lorenzo Affetti, Giacomo Bresciani, Stefano Cappa
+Copyright 2015 Politecnico di Milano

 Unless explicitly stated otherwise all files in this repository are licensed under the Apache License, Version 2.0 (the "License");